Author Archives: Sharon Wood

 I was impressed as to how quickly Sharon was to reply.
 She was so supportive all the way through, from my initial enquiries to the feedback I received.
 I feel like this course has opened up a network of fellow teachers and resources that I can go to when I need some support, advice and inspiration.

 The whole course has encouraged me to get back into ‘teacher mode’.
 I have never done supply before and now I feel I know the kind of skills I am going to use and improve before starting.
 I shall be showing the agencies my certificate.
 I cannot recommend this course highly enough, especially if you are feeling anxious about undertaking supply work.
 Thanks to Sharon and this course, I now feel so much confident and ready to take on the challenge of supply teaching.
-Bring it on!"
+Bring it on!

 CPD Course for Supply Teachers